Refined floor diagrams from higher genera and lambda classes: Comparison with log invariants

+One can probably obtain a direct proof of Theorem \ref{thm_log} using a degeneration to the normal cone of the non-horizontal toric divisors of $X_\Delta$.
+One should apply to this degeneration an argument in log Gromov-Witten theory, as in \cite{MR3904449, bousseau2018quantum_tropical, bousseau2018example}, and use Lemma \ref{lem_vanishing_2}.
 Given such direct proof, one could reverse the logic and derive Theorem \ref{main_thm_precise} from \cite{MR3904449}, but this would go against the spirit of the present paper, which was to remain in the realm of relative Gromov-Witten theory and to not use any logarithmic technology.